Afghan president and rival strike power-sharing deal after months of feuding

 Washington has been frustrated by the growing impasse between the two men, even after Secretary of State Mike Pompeo travelled to Kabul in March to mediate.
 It had announced a plan to cut $1 billion in aid because the men could not agree.

-Pompeo said in a Tweet that he was “glad” to hear about the agreement.
-“We welcome their commitment to act now for peace in Afghanistan,” he added.
+Pompeo welcomed the agreement but chided Ghani and Abdullah for taking so long.
+He said the United States looked forward to prompt intra-Afghan talks and a political settlement.

+“Secretary Pompeo noted that he regretted the time lost during the political impasse,” State Department spokeswoman Morgan Ortagus said in a statement.

-It was not immediately clear whether Sunday’s agreement would result in the aid commitment being reinstated.
+It was not clear whether Sunday’s agreement would result in the aid commitment being reinstated.
 Afghanistan is facing growing fiscal pressures, with tax revenues falling and foreign aid pledges due this year expected to shrink.

 “Please reconsider your potential $1 billion aid cut.
 In fact, since we have the COVID-19 pandemic, add more to it.
 Thank you,” Shamroz Khan Masjidi, a spokesman for the ministry of finance said on Twitter, tagging the Secretary of State.

-The U.S. Embassy in Kabul declined to comment on the future of the aid cut.
+The State Department did not immediately comment on the aid cut.

 NATO Secretary General Jens Stoltenberg also welcomed the deal and called on the Taliban to reduce violence and for all sides to work towards peace.